czaloumi/ironman-2019/README.md

 Pro t-test statistic: -7.76, Pro p-value: 5.156855215220441e-10

-The large, negative t-test statistic value (-7.76) means there is a very big difference between the gender's mean overall times.
 The very small p-value allows us to reject the null hypothesis in favor of the alternative hypothesis.
 Therefore we can reason that pro male triathletes, on average, race faster than pro women triathletes.
 We can run a similar test on the amateur gender groups:

     t_statistic, pvalue = ttest_ind(male_agegroups['Overall'], fem_agegroups['Overall'], equal_var=False)